AndreaEsp/ChromBarCode/Data/README.md

 ### Epigentic profiles

-The file .txt contains the correlations among the binding domains of the even numbered chromosomes and the epigenetic marks.
-The file .txt is the random control model.
+The file significant_correlations.csv contains the correlations among binding domains of the even numbered chromosomes and epigenetic marks.
+The file control_correlations.csv.gz. is the random control model.

 ### ENCODE data